Countrywide Roofing & Insulation

 As the latest RICs guidance advises against properties with spray foam, the UK Government has come under fire from property specialists all over the country.
 The reason for this backlash is because the government was offering spray foam grants as part of their Green Homes scheme that only ended a year ago, providing up to two thirds of the cost of spray foam insulation to grant receivers.

 This means that if you used this scheme to make your home warmer and more climate-friendly, you will now be left with the decision to stay put or pay for it to be removed so that you can move home.
-This lack of joined up thinking has created a crisis for homeowners, leaving many people regretting their decision to have spray foam applied in the first place.
+This lack of joined-up thinking has created a crisis for homeowners, leaving many people regretting their decision to have spray foam applied in the first place.

 Where Have Spray Foam Roof Insulation Mortgage Problems Come From?